EthanDeng/ddswhu2/content/posts/2018-04-MongoDB and Python.md

 net stop MongoDB
 ```

-When you install or remove MongoDB *service* to or from you computer, you can add the `--serviceName YourServiceName' flag after the command to customize the
+When you install or remove MongoDB *service* to or from you computer, you can add the `--serviceName YourServiceName` flag after the command to customize the
 service name as you wish.

 > If needed, you can install services for multiple instances of mongod.exe.
 Install each service with a unique --serviceName and --serviceDisplayName.
 Use multiple instances only when sufficient system resources exist and your system design requires it.